Love is a beautiful thing and so is a good laugh. And when the movie is a black romantic comedy, the love is sweeter and the laugher is louder.

 14. Love and Basketball

 No other movie on this list is appreciated as much as Love and Basketball is.
+It is not a comedy per se, but it is black and romantic.

 The love of basketball brings Monica and Quincy together, but it also threatens to tear them apart as both pursue different paths in the sport they both love.